ignacioola/insights/README.md

 * `collisionAlpha`: used when trying to solve collisions to determine how far from each other to position nodes.
 Defaults to `0.5`.
 * `scaleExtent`: [min, max] scale.
 * `initialScale`: the chart's initial scale.
-* `sizeAttr`: with wich key er find the size on the node's data.
 * `tooltip`: adds a tooltip with the passed template if a string if passed.
 If you pass a truthy value, that's not a string it uses the default template.
 * `defaultColors`: an object containing the colors for each cluster.
 For example: `{ "0": "blue", "1": "#FF0000" } `.

+### .attr(string, function)

+Sets an accessor function for the desired node's attribute's value.

 ### .filter(function|object)

 Selects all the nodes that for which `fn` result evaluates to `true` or if an object passed by all of it's values.

 ### .focus(function|object|id)

-Focuses the graph on the first node for wich `fn` result evaluates to `true`.
+Focuses the graph on the first node that matches the passed parameters.

 ### .reset()